Bodies Bodies Bodies: Themes and influences

 Several critics noted the influence of Agatha Christie or specifically her 1939 mystery novel And Then There Were None on the film.
 In an interview with Vice, director Halina Reijn cited the many films that influenced Bodies Bodies Bodies, such as Heathers (1988), Don's Plum (2001), Who's Afraid of Virginia Woolf?
 (1966), The Piano Teacher (2001), Cries and Whispers (1972), and the filmography of John Cassavetes.
+In an interview with Variety, Reijn revealed that the real-life Michael Peterson murder case in The Staircase inspired the scene of Emma's body at the bottom of the stairs.

 Release

 Bodies Bodies Bodies premiered at South by Southwest on March 14, 2022.
 It was theatrically released on August 5, 2022, in select cities, before a nationwide expansion on August 12.
-Sony Pictures Releasing distributed the film internationally via the Stage 6 Films banner.
+In April 2022, Stage 6 Films acquired international distribution rights outside China to the film.

 The film was released on VOD on September 27, 2022, followed by release on Blu-ray and DVD on October 18, 2022.

 Reception

 Box office

 In its opening weekend, Bodies Bodies Bodies made $226,653 from six theaters in Los Angeles and New York City.
 The $37,775 per-venue average was the second best of 2022 for a limited release, behind Everything Everywhere All at Once ($50,130 in March).
 The film expanded to 1,283 theaters in its second weekend, and was projected to gross $2–3 million.
 It made $3.1 million, finishing eighth at the box office.
 Expanding to 2,541 theaters in its third weekend, the film made $2.6 million, finishing tenth.
 It made $1.1 million the next weekend, finishing fourteenth.